Interoperability & Network

 Health Monitoring

-For proper operation with container orchestrators, the DSH Portal exposes the following health endpoints:
+For proper operation with container orchestrators, Kadeck exposes the following health endpoints:

 /health- Overall health status/live- Liveness probe endpoint/ready- Readiness probe endpoint